- What information do we collect about you?

 We also collect information about you when you contact us with an enquiry or to report a problem about our services or our site.
-This includes when you make an enquiry via our website using the chat function, (we use Jira live chat).
+This includes when you make an enquiry via our website using the chat function, (we use HubSpot Live Chat).
 This is in our legitimate business interests.

 - a record of business contacts of our suppliers, advisers and agents and their contact information in order to manage our commercial relationship with that third party and perform contractual obligations (i.e. it is necessary for us to perform a contract);

 - a record of contacts from any regulators linked to our industry, together with their contact information, in order to comply with a legal obligation; and

 - a record of prospective business contacts.
 This is in our legitimate business interests (i.e. we have a justifiable reason for processing information in this way).

 If you do not provide certain personal information, we may not be able to assist with your enquiry or perform our contract with you.

 We also retain certain information about you when you use our website which is set out in more detail below.

 Where you are an employee of one of our customers, we may process your name, email address, phone number and place of work under our contract with our customer and we may ask you if we can send you marketing emails about our services that we think may be of interest to you.
 We will only ever do this where we have your consent.